 Choosing the best settings for noise filtration is a bit of a balancing act.
-In this process, we tend to think of the screen as the final destination for our video content, but in reality it is our eyes that are the final processor in the chain.
-Which means that understanding the way our eyes work is critical to making good decisions when it comes to noise reduction.
+In this process, we tend to think of the screen as the final destination for our photo and video content, but in reality, it is our eyes that are the final processor in the chain.
+This means that understanding the way our eyes work is critical to making good decisions when it comes to noise reduction.
 In this three-part series of articles, we’ll examine the different components that make up an image and the different ways our eyes perceive these components.
 We’ll explore the important role of brightness (Luminance) and color (Chrominance) in noise reduction to help you get better results.

 Differences in visual sensitivity